Table of Contents

 However, some might deserve more attention than others.

-Make a point to flag tickets and questions from your biggest accounts for the sake of keeping them around for the long haul.
+Make a point of flagging tickets and questions from your biggest accounts to keep them around for the long haul.

 If you use Intercom for your customer support, you can combine it with our integration to see your customer’s MRR, total charges, and other information whenever they message you.

-Providing speedy, one-on-one service to these accounts spells good news for your ARPU versus dedicating all of your resources to freebies.
+Providing speedy, one-on-one service to these accounts is good news for your ARPU, as opposed to dedicating all of your resources to freebies.

 You can likewise include this sort of VIP service as part of your pricing plans.
 For example, check out how Marketo highlights their response times based on their users’ subscription tiers.